60. Department of Defense (DoD) Regulations for Human Subject Research

 NOTE: Requires a written agreement defining the responsibilities and authorities of both organizations, use of the University's FWA, and that the involvement of DoD personnel is secondary to that of the University.

 - DoD-supported research permitting a waiver of informed consent.

 NOTE: University and affiliate investigators have never and are not expected to engage in DoD-supported fetal research, making requirements for DoD administrative review of fetal research moot.

 Additional DoD Requirements for Research Monitors

-A medical monitor will be appointed for research involving more than minimal risk and may be required for a portion of and for all aspects of studies involving no more than minimal risk.
+A medical monitor must be appointed for research involving more than minimal risk.
+The IRB may require a research monitor for a portion of and for all aspects of studies involving no more than minimal risk.

 - The medical monitor is appointed by name.

 - University and affiliate PIs must name the medical monitor in the application.

 - The monitor may be an ombudsman or a member of the data safety monitoring board.

 - The medical monitor must be independent of the team conducting the research.